 Additionally, it may be beneficial to seek advice from a legal professional before making a final decision on your LLC structure.

-Now that you have decided on a name for your Pennsylvania LLC, the next step is to file a Certificate of Organization with the state.
+Now that you have decided on a name for your Pennsylvania LLC and determined the LLC structure you want to form, the next step is to file a Certificate of Organization with the state.

 This document officially registers your business and establishes it as a separate legal entity from yourself.